dailydffr/linux-guides/ArchBuildGuide.md

 Congratulations!
 You should already have internet access.

 If you see interfaces such as:
-<div style="font-size: 0.8em; display:inline-block; padding:2px 6px; border-radius:4px; margin-bottom:2px;">text</div>

 ```text
 4: br-bd78161b2e72: <NO-CARRIER,BROADCAST,MULTICAST,UP> ...
 5: docker0: <NO-CARRIER,BROADCAST,MULTICAST,UP> ...
 ```
-⚠️ You are not running from the Arch ISO environment. ⚠️
-- Likely you booted into another OS.
+> ⚠️ You are not running from the Arch ISO environment. ⚠️ Likely you booted into another OS.
 Stop here and re-examine your setup!

-### Step 4: Check the TPM
+> ### **Task 4: Check the TPM**
 Let’s confirm you have a working **Trusted Platform Module (TPM):**
-<div style="font-size: 0.8em; display:inline-block; padding:2px 6px; border-radius:4px; margin-bottom:2px;">bash</div>

 ```bash
 ls /dev/tpm*
 ```
 If your system has a TPM, you should see output similar to:
-<div style="font-size: 0.8em; display:inline-block; padding:2px 6px; border-radius:4px; margin-bottom:2px;">text</div>

 ```text
 crw-rw---- 1 tss  root  10,   224 Aug 22 13:05 /dev/tpm0
 crw-rw---- 1 root tss  253, 65536 Aug 22 13:05 /dev/tpmrm0
 ```
-⚠️ If you do not see these devices, it is *not* recommended to proceed. ⚠️
+> ⚠️ If you do not see these devices, it is *not* recommended to proceed. ⚠️